dart-lang/site-www/src/tools/diagnostic-messages.md

 #### Description

-The analyzer produces this diagnostic when a catch clause is found that can't be executed because it is after a catch clause that catches either the same type or a supertype of the clause's type.
-The first catch clause that matches the thrown object is selected, and the earlier clause l always matches anything matchable by the highlighted clause, so the highlighted clause will never be selected.
+The analyzer produces this diagnostic when a `catch` clause is found that can't be executed because it is after a `catch` clause that catches either the same type or a supertype of the clause's type.
+The first `catch` clause that matches the thrown object is selected, and the earlier clause always matches anything matchable by the highlighted clause, so the highlighted clause will never be selected.